conorbrooke77/Data-Science-ML-Project/README.md

 *So instead, I have started a new project entirely with 'Iteration 2'.
 This revised project not only include the completion of the techniques from 'Iteration 1',but also develops on these techniques with improved findings.
 Also the project you provided on decision trees and random forests will now be included as Project 3 instead of Project 2.*

 ### Description
 This project revolves around the issue of road safety, aiming to develop a model to predict road fatalities in Ireland.
 The datasets were gathered from the Central Statistics Office of Ireland under the Road Safety Statistics data table.
-Both datasets provide road fatality data that spans from January 2000 to October 2023, the objective is to find patterns and trends that can help estimate future road fatality in Ireland this year.
+Combined accross both datasets is the road fatality data that spans from January 2000 to October 2023, the objective is to find patterns and trends that can help estimate future road fatality in Ireland this year.

 The two datasets used in this project are ROA11 and ROA29, which include records of road fatalities in Ireland over the last two decades.
 By analysing this data, a predictive model to find seasonal trends in road fatalities can be developed.
 The project will implement techniques like data cleaning and preprocessing, making sure the data is ready for analysis.
 This will also be followed by exploratory data analysis (EDA), where the data will be further analysed to discover all trends and patterns.